srikarkc/design-patterns-java/README.md

 ### Singleton Pattern

 Ensures that a class has only 1 instance and provides a global point of access to that instance.

+### Command Pattern

+Command pattern turns a request into a stand-alone object that contains all the information about the request.
+This transformation allows for parameterizing methods with different requests, queuing or logging requests, & supporting undoable operations.